section-engineering-education/engineering-education/content/articles/snorkel-python-for-labeling-datasets-programmatically/index.md

 ![Loaded dataset](/engineering-education/snorkel-python-for-labeling-datasets-programmatically/loaded-dataset.jpg)

 Let's shuffle our dataset.
 Shuffling our dataset ensures that our dataset is properly reorganized and formatted.
-This reduce bias.
+This reduces bias.

 To shuffle our dataset, we use a Python package called `random`.